Rope is a menacing iceberg of a movie – much of its significance lurks beneath the surface.

 But despite planning ‘the perfect crime’, the boys made several blunders and were caught.
 Their trial was a media sensation – but they escaped the death penalty because of their youth.

 Rope picks up this thread of culpability in young killers.
 Like the trial, it asks who should share the blame for encouraging or enabling murder.

 In Hitchcock’s film adaptation, Brandon and Philip stand in for the Leopold and Loeb characters.

 Brandon is the stronger partner.
 He’s a sociopath who doesn’t regret the murder – although note he has Philip carry out the killing.

 The pair then play a sadistic game with David’s friends and family.
 Like the ransom plot, this serves to distract and mislead.
 Brandon also takes a lot of pleasure from it.

-Real-life killers Leopold and Loeb were undone by oversight and coincidence, and so are Brandon and Philip – for instance, leaving David’s hat in the closet.
+Real-life killers Leopold and Loeb were undone by oversight and coincidence, and so are Brandon and Philip – for instance, by leaving David’s hat in the closet.

 They also invite their former housemaster Rupert Cadell (James Stewart) to the party.
 Brandon craves the older man’s approval.
 Instead, Rupert deduces the crime – and is disgusted.

 Yet Rupert isn’t innocent.
 His ideas about murder encourage Brandon and Philip to kill, in the same way the real killers misused Nietzsche’s philosophy.